Bayer to phase out Essure birth control device in U.S

 Essure will gradually be phased out and U.S. sales halted by the end of 2018.
 Doctors will be able to perform Essure procedures throughout 2019, until they are asked to return unused devices by the end of next year.

-As of January, Ludwigsburg, Germany-based Bayer is facing some 16,000 U.S. lawsuits over Essure.
+As of January, Leverkusen, Germany-based Bayer is facing some 16,000 U.S. lawsuits over Essure.
 The company said it was expecting additional lawsuits.

 Plaintiffs allege that Essure, which is implanted in a woman’s fallopian tubes to permanently block an egg’s passage to the uterus, could pierce the tubes.